AI-sandbox/XGMix/README.md

 ## Pre-Trained Models

-Pre-trained models are available for download from [XGMix-models](https://github.com/AI-sandbox/XGMix-models).
+Pre-trained models will soon be available for download from [XGMix-models](https://github.com/AI-sandbox/XGMix-models).

 When making predictions, the input to the model is an intersection of the pre-trained model SNP positions and the SNP positions from the <query_file>.
 That means that the set of positions that's only in the original training input is encoded as missing and the set of positions only in the <query_file> is discarded.
 When the script is executed, it will log the intersection-ratio as the performance will depend on how much of the original positions are missing.
 When the intersection is low, we recommend using a model trained with high percentage of missing data.